Claire Goodey - Outdoor and online therapy

 As a human first and a therapist second, I don’t have all my shit together.
 However, I know some things and have helped lots of people feel better about all sorts from anxiety, sexual assault, domestic abuse, bereavement, parenting, infidelity and childhood difficulties.

 My particular interest is in normalising thoughts and feelings, and helping people connect to one or the other in a friendly, sometimes humourous way, when they may have lost that ability over time.
 I have done additional training in trauma and neuroscience so I can add the theory to the practical and help make sense of the non-sensical.
 Even if that means we accept it just doesn’t make sense!

 Talking therapy is a great medium for healing and discovery, but so is metaphor and creativity.
 If you feel just talking might not be all that you need, we can also use images, objects and anything else that connects with you - it's about making your therapy work for you.

 My aim as a therapist is to help you find clarity, a way through, and to feel supported while you do this.

-I provide outdoor therapy at Wollaton Park.
+I provide outdoor therapy at Wollaton Park and From June 2021 will also be at Rushcliffe Country Park.
 Walk and talk therapy has become more widespread in recent years, and for good reason.
 The movement of the body can help to move energy/emotion, the regular motion can be soothing and the side-by-side position we have can take the pressure off face-on talking.

 Unless the weather is dangerous, any eventuality can be useful in the therapeutic process so I encourage appropriate clothing rather than postpone.